-The collector file size can be any size allowed by your file system.
+The collector file size must be less than 2 GB including all partitions.
 The file's buffer size is used to set the collector's internal buffer size.
 The buffer size must be at least 1K bytes and the unit size must be at least 2K bytes.
 The unit size must be the same as or a multiple of the buffer size, or the buffer size must be the same as or a multiple of the unit size.
 The recommended configuration is a buffer size of 4K bytes and a unit size of 4K bytes.